Skip to main content

 • channel-account selectors can target those configured ids directly, for example lark=work or wecom=alerts

-Recipe 6: Outbound-Only Delivery Families
+Recipe 6: Standalone Native-Serve And Outbound-Only Delivery Families

 [webhook]